- About Bioblitz

 - Citizen Scientists and Participants

-- Scientists/Experts and Volunteers
+- Scientists and Experts

 - To educate about and foster appreciation for East Baton Rouge’s biodiversity with the public through hands on exploration and citizen science